 Two – The wrong people can’t help you.
 So even if you get in touch with them, 2 things will happen:

-- They will not answer back.
+- They will not reply

-Anyway, each situation is undesirable.
+Either situation is undesirable.
 That’s why finding the correct information is a must – so you can connect with your prospects.

 Craft Your Pitch and Send It

 The main aspect you should keep in mind when you’re writing your pitch is to focus on the benefits for their audience.
 Sending your pitch to a person you’ve never talked to before is intimidating.
-But think about this from another perspective – an average office worker receives up to 121 emails per day.
+But think about this from a different perspective – an average office worker receives up to 121 emails per day.
 Things can get overwhelming quickly for them.
 At the same time, this highlights how important it is to craft an engaging message right from the first line.

 So, make sure you tell your prospects what’s in it for them if they were to collaborate with you.
 You should include things like: